anhaidgroup/delex/examples/Cluster-Example.md

 candidates.unpersist()
 ```

-## Step Nine: Running on a Cluster
+### Step 9: Running on a Cluster

-In order to run this on a cluster, we can use the following command from the root directory (you can always get to the root directory by typing `cd` into the terminal). **Note**: This command assumes that the directory structure is the same as ours, and if you followed our installation guides, it will be the same.
+In order to run this on a cluster, we can use the following command from the root directory (you can always get to the root directory by typing `cd` into the terminal).

+**Note**: This command assumes that the directory structure is the same as ours, and if you followed our installation guides, it will be the same.

 ```
 spark/bin/spark-submit \